Setting Up the Canon 5D Mark IV (5D4) to Use FTP on Linux

 7. On the "FTP transfer settings" screen, the "Set root certif" line should now read "'38/01/18" (or whatever expiration date you chose).

-The above is a one-time process; you shouldn't have to do it again.
+The above is a one-time process; you shouldn't have to do it again until the certificate expires a year from now.

 Configuring a Wireless Network and FTP server